xmtp/xmtp-dot-org/docs/concepts/architectural-overview.md

 Clients use conversation topics to store messages exchanged between a pair of addresses.

 A conversation topic is created for a pair of addresses when the first message is sent between them.

-Upon creation, a conversation topic can have an optional conversation ID and metadata.
-This information is provided by the invitation.
-Metadata is considered only upon conversation topic creation.

 The conversation topic name uses this format provided by the invitation: `m-<random-32-byte-alphanumeric-string>`.